 “I am extremely honoured and humbled to accept this award.
 Interpore has played an enormously important role in my research career, and will continue to do so.
 That makes this award all the more valuable and special to me.
 I look forward to a fruitful collaboration with PoreLab and to continue contributing to the Interpore community to the best of my abilities.”

-Tom will come for a short visit to Norway in December 2019 to visit the different PoreLab teams and scope out specific collaborative projects.
+Tom came for a short visit in PoreLab Trondheim in January 2020.
+He came to visit different PoreLab teams and to scope out specific collaborative projects.
+The program for his visit can be found here.
+A workshop was organised on January 13th, 2020, and the agenda is available here.
 He plans longer stays in the course of 2020.

 The winner of the InterPore – PoreLab Award for young researchers in 2018 is Qingwang Yuan

 InterPore – PoreLab Award for Young Researchers goes to Qingwang Yuan, a postdoctoral fellow at the Department of Energy Resources Engineering, Stanford University.
 Qingwang Yuan holds a Bachelor of Business Administration, a Bachelor of Science and a Master of Science from the University of Petroleum East China and a Doctor of Philosophy from the University of Calgary (2015).